gquittet/myworld/ArchLinux/web-server/readme.md

-# Installation d'un serveur web sous ArchLinux
+# Install a web server on ArchLinux
-N'oubliez pas de vérifier sur le wiki si la configuration est à jour.
+Don't forget to go on the wiki and to check if this configuration is updated.

 ## Install Apache and PHP

 	sudo pacman -S apache php php-apache

-## Décommentez les lignes suivantes du fichier: /etc/php/php.ini
+## Uncomment these folowing lines in the file: /etc/php/php.ini

 	extension=mysqli.so
 	extension=pdo_mysql.so

-## Rajoutez le contenu suivant dans ce fichier: /etc/httpd/conf/httpd.conf
+## Edit the content below in this file: /etc/httpd/conf/httpd.conf

-### Ajoutez dans à la fin des chargements de modules (LoadModule)
+### Add at the end of the loading of the modules (LoadModule)

 	# Load php7 module
 	LoadModule php7_module modules/libphp7.so

-### Ajoutez à la fin des includes des fichiers de configurations (Includes)
+### Add at the end of the includes loading (Includes)

     # PHP settings
 	Include conf/extra/php7_module.conf